natif/natif.github.io/_posts/2019-04-15-know-your-intellij-no-tabs.md

 ### How to view the recent files?

-The answer is `CMD and E` on Mac OS, which presents the files we recently viewed and/or edited.
+The answer is `CMD and E` shortkey on Mac OS, which presents the files we recently viewed and/or edited.
 With that shortkey, it is much easier to keep the no tabs editor view and still benefit from the list of files we worked on.

 Below you can see the `Recent files` window which opens after `CMD and E` hit on your Mac.